JoshMate/Monolith/README.md

 1. Big thanks to the Rust team for the amazing game!
 2. Big thanks to Anton for his hard work on it and his devlogs!
 3. Thanks to Nolenz (u/Koba0100) For WurstMod!

+## FAQs

+Q - Why won't it install for me?
+A - Fully install Wurst mod and BepInEx, thats 2 dependencies!
+Make sure you install either x82 or x64 depending on your OS, the wrong one wont work!
+Also make sure it is "JM_Monolith" you dropped into the "H3VR\CustomLevels\TakeAndHold" Folder, not "Monolith-master"!

+Q - Is this map still going to be worked on?
+A - Yes, all the time, all updates will be pushed to this Git repo when they are ready.

+Q - Can we have HD cool looking textures?
+A - If you know a good texture artist, let me know!

+Q - Can we have cool Photo Realistic Lighting?
+A - I've tried it, looks terrible with this style of world textures.